-This will be my first time taking the superjumbo, so I can not tell how comfortable the flight would be, but pretty excited.
+This will be my first time taking the superjumbo so I can not tell how comfortable the flight would be, but pretty excited.
 While arriving early at the airport, I was the first few passengers to check-in and wish to bounce to Business Class for free (by luck!) or use my Emirates Skywards Points.
-Taking more than 7-hours flight to Dubai, 8-hours hangover for transit and another 8 hours to Dublin can be very exhausting and cause jet lag if there is not enough sleep.
+Taking more than a 7-hours flight to Dubai, 8-hours hangover for transit and another 8 hours to Dublin can be very exhausting and cause jet lag if there is not enough sleep.
 Unfortunately, the seats are fully taken after asking the airline crew for leftover seats.

-I also have my own personal storage compartment next to the window that is only available on its upper deck, which give plenty of space to keep my passport, boarding pass, charger and hand phone.
-These is so much room for me to lean on and have a good night sleep.
+I also have my own personal storage compartment next to the window that is only available on its upper deck, which give plenty of space to keep my passport, boarding pass, charger and handphone.
+There is so much room for me to lean on and have a good night sleep.
 It also has a big window that I can see the beautiful night view of Burj Khalifa before arriving at the airport.
 So I guess there is a no-need for an upgrade after all.

-What I love is its state-of-the-art in flight entertainment system includes many movie selections, music options, kids games and even show ‘Live’ FIFA World Cup 2018 event on its ‘ice’ entertainment system.
-The screen below has two USB ports to charge my hand phone
+What I love is its state-of-the-art in-flight entertainment system includes many movie selections, music options, kids games and even show ‘Live’ FIFA World Cup 2018 event on its ‘ice’ entertainment system.
+The screen below has two USB ports to charge my handphone

 A380 also has Wifi available for passengers to use when the plane is in the air.
-For person like me who just want to keep in touch with my family and friends and surf Facebook and Instagram, 20 MB will be good enough for me.
-It is complimentary but only allow to use up to 2 hours.
+For a person like me who just want to keep in touch with my family and friends and surf Facebook and Instagram, 20 MB will be good enough for me.
+It is complimentary but only allows to use up to 2 hours.
 If others need to use extra data, they can purchase 150 MB or 500 MB.
-Both data plans has no time limit and can be used until the plane landed at the final destination.
+Both data plans have no time limit and can be used until the plane landed at the final destination.